JaGuzmanT/Logistic-Regression-to-predict-the-risk-of-death-in-Covid-19-Patients/README.md

 # Estimation of the main conditions in (SARS-CoV-2) Covid-19 patients that cause their death using Machine learning, the case of Mexico
 ## Description of the repository

-The dataset is available in the portal \emph{www.gob.mx/salud} and was published by Hector Paredes.
+The dataset is available in the portal www.gob.mx/salud and was published by Hector Paredes.

-The datset contains information up to August 2020.
+The datset uploaded in this repository contains information up to August 2020.

 This repository contains 1 folder named Model with 1 notebook, Feature selection and model.